ABDULHANNANAYUBI/UnusualApp/README.md

- Note: This project was coded using OOP logic with school friends.
+ Note: This project was coded using OOP logic with @furkan-taskin.
 Since the project is one of our first desktop applications, it is inexperienced.